-A midfoot fusion is performed to treat midfoot arthritis.
-The procedure involves fusion one of more of the first three tarsometatarsal (TMT) joints.
-Most commonly the second TMT joint is involved, but the first and third may also be affected by arthritis.
-Typically the 4th and 5th TMT joints are not fused as these joints have more motion that the 1st, 2nd, or 3rd TMT joints.
+A midfoot fusion is performed to treat midfoot arthritis or chronic midfoot instability and pain.
+The procedure usually involves fusion of one or more of the first three tarsometatarsal (TMT) joints.
+The second TMT joint is most commonly involved, but the first and third may also be affected by pain.
+Typically the 4th and 5th TMT joints are not fused, as these joints have more motion than the 1st, 2nd, or 3rd TMT joints.

-Fusion the joints involves removing any remaining cartilage; creating a bony surface that can heal; and then stabilizing the joints with screws or a plate.
+Fusing the joints involves removing any remaining cartilage or other soft tissue debris to create a bony surface that can heal, and then stabilizing the joints with screws or a plate.
 Any prominent midfoot bone spurs (Tarsal Boss) would be removed at the time of surgery.
-Patients are then keep non-weight-bearing or with limitations to their weight bearing for 6-8 weeks until the joints have fused.
-This procedure essentially turns a painful, stiff arthritis joint into a painless, fused joint.
+Patients are instructed to remain non-weight-bearing or to limit their weight bearing for 6-8 weeks, until the joints have begun to fuse.
+This procedure essentially turns a painful, stiff, arthritic joint into a painless, fused joint.

 Complications including non-union, delayed union, nerve injury, and painful hardware can occur.